francoismartineau/snake_game/readme.md

 ![alt text](https://i.postimg.cc/fydYXKPj/dijkstra.gif)

 A map is a text file containing spaces and '#' like shown in the game.
-This map is different.
+This map has more walls.

 ![alt text](https://i.postimg.cc/wTHSvbZV/dijkstra-map2.gif)